uppsala-makerspace/loerdagskurser/docs/reflektioner/20251206_richel/README.md

 I think this is an interesting suggestion!
 I am not the boss about this course, but I will let them know :-)

-- [ ] Store Björn: share this suggestion
+- [ ] Let cooking course know about a suggestion to learn to cook food that does not require heating (and hence, can be done when home alone)

 - Programmering: her ett project från början av terminen (type: jag ska lära mig att skriva 10 rader kod,